jlperona-teaching/ecs154a-ssii18/lab1/lab1.rst

 **DO NOT MODIFY THE MAIN SUBCIRCUIT THAT CONTAINS THE TESTING COMPONENTS.**
 **DOING SO WILL LEAD TO AN AUTOMATIC ZERO.**
 **YOU HAVE BEEN WARNED.**

+The file that you will be modifying is *given/lab1.circ*.
+I highly recommend using Git or some other form of version control to work on these assignments.
+You can create a new *private* repository and add this repository as another upstream repository to download from.

 You must use designs relying on only AND gates, OR gates, XOR gates, NOT gates, MUXes, decoders, and the Logisim wiring library, unless specified otherwise.
 Create your designs for each problem in the appropriately labeled subcircuit.